- What is diversitytickets.org?

 What is diversitytickets.org?

-diversitytickets.org is a Travis Foundation app which helps conference organisers manage their diversity tickets and offer underrepresented groups in tech a platform to find events they can apply for.
+diversitytickets.org is an application which helps conference organisers manage their diversity tickets and offer underrepresented groups in tech a platform to find events they can apply for.
 Conference organizers can submit their own event/conference and specifying how many tickets will be given away.
 Once the event is approved, it becomes publicly listed on the website and applicants can apply for it.

 What options are there to use diversitytickets.org?

-- 1) Travis Foundation handles the selection and application process for your conference
+- 1) The Diversity Tickets team handles the selection and application process for your conference.
+(Currently not available.)

-- 2) Travis Foundation handles the application process, you handle the selection process
+- 2) The Diversity Tickets team handles the application process, you handle the selection process.

 - 3) You handle both the application and selection and we only list your conference on our site.

 Why is there a need for something like diversitytickets.org?

 Unfortunately, the tech industry is far from being diverse.
 There are a few projects which make us all aware of this problem, but the goal of diversitytickets.org is first and foremost to try and raise the amount of diverse attendees at conferences by specifically reaching out to members of minority groups who would otherwise not be able to attend a conference.

 Read more about the concept on the Travis Foundation Blog: An app to diversify tech conferences